unipv-larl/llms-ag/README.md

 **Fine-tuning data**

 The fine-tuning data in jsonl format is divided into training data (80%) and validation data (20%).
 The data consists in sets of synonyms automatically collected from back-translation dictionaries of Ancient Greek.
+The data is available in the 'Data for fine-tuning' folder.

 **Fine-tuning script**

-The Python script used for fine-tuning Mistral-Nemo on the fine-tuning data collected is available in this repository.
+The Python script used for fine-tuning Mistral-Nemo on the fine-tuning data collected is available in this repository ('ft_script.py') together with the requirements needed to run the cose ('requirements.txt').
 The code relies on a GPU node to run.

+**Validation of the results**

+The validation of the results consisted in a first step of automatic lemmatization of each output word and then the manual validation of the results by three annotators, determining for each generated item if it constituted a potential synonym of the input word.
+In cases of disagreement between the annotators, the matter was resolved through discussion until an agreement was reached.
+This data is available in the 'Output validation' folder.

 **Contact**

-For questions or collaboration, feel free to open an issue or contact:
+For questions or collaboration, feel free to contact:

 Chiara Zanchi,
 Università di Pavia